HibaqObsiye/CV/README.md

 **Motivated to learn**
 - I feel passionate about continuous learning and exploring new and different ways of doing things and I am able to adapt to change.
 The broad range of projects in my previous career required adaptability to the required specifications as well as a willingness to explore other solutions.
-- When working as an Emergency call coordinator during the pandemic, a time weere little understanding of the virus.
-I had to adapt quickly and aid in triaging and organising of ambulances to ensure patients were not neglected during unprecedented times.
+- When working as an Emergency call coordinator during the pandemic, a time where there was little understanding of the virus, I had to adapt quickly and aid in triaging and organising of ambulances to ensure patients were not neglected during unprecedented times.
 I had to study new notes given by the clinical team and relay it to other healthcare professionals who were calling.
+- Working as an English Tutor as part of the education sector, I was continuously acquiring new and better forms of knowledge that I can apply to my lessons.
+I would spend my free time researching books, poems and online resources to trial with the children.
+I would take feedback from the children and parents of my new finds and adapt accordinglly.
+This created a collaborative learning environment.
 - In the context of Makers, we discussed our goals for the final project and our team decided on working with REACT.
 With no prior knowledge of React, I was able to overcome the challenge of learning the new framework within a few days and contribute as an active member of the team.
 I was able to implement a two player and game assist functionality.

 <br>